PacoteJS/pacote/packages/bloom-search/README.md

 The function matches individual words against the filter of each indexed document.
 You may prefix each word with the `+` operator to intersect results that (probably) contain the required word.

+If the `ngrams` option is greater than `1`, you are also able to search for exact phrases up to `ngrams` words typed between quotes (for example, `"this phrase"`).
+Only documents containing these words in that sequence are returned in the search results.

 Each search term is run through the provided `stemmer` function to ensure terms are processed in the same way as the tokens previously added to the index's